 However, I've come to realize that producing a program like this is a massive undertaking.
 In my opinion, NBC's coverage of the Olympics is absolutely fantastic.
 If you think about all the cameras, crew, and commentators they have, and the way they bring this all together, you realize that it must cost A LOT to produce this event.
 All-in-all we have been thoroughly entertained with the coverage.

 Plus, we have really enjoyed some of the commercials.
-The series by AT&T with the family that loses their internet connection is great.
+The series by AT&T with the family that loses their internet connection is great (no longer available to watch).
 Funny and true!

 What this all means is that NBC is keeping us active as we watch our favorite athletes shed their blood, sweat, and tears at a chance for gold.
 Whether that's pressing the fast forward button on your DVR remote, or getting up off the couch for a stretch, you're going to stay busy while watching the Olympics.
 And now you have the data to back it up. 🙂